A list of six books to grow professionally as an investment banker:

 The book shows a systematic approach to the discipline from two practitioners with years of experience in the field.
 Once read the book you will be surprised at the simplicity of the discipline, and you will wonder why you waited for so long before approaching it!

 The smartest investor (and billionaire) on earth Mr. Warren Buffet affirmed countless times the necessity to have a robust theoretical framework for investing.
 Buffet found this framework when he was just 19 years old in the book Security Analysis, by Benjamin Graham and David Dodd.
-Benjamin Graham, the father of “value investing” together with his partner David Dodd explain the techniques used over their decades as investors.
+Benjamin Graham, the father of “ ” together with his partner David Dodd explain the techniques used over their decades as investors.

 Benjamin Graham was not a professor who lectured his students; but rather a practitioner that used his firm as a laboratory where experiments were carried out.
 From Graham’s tests came out Security Analysis, a comprehensive guide on how to outperform the stock market.
 Benjamin Graham beat the stock market by an annual average of at least 2.5 percentage points for more than two decades.